 The contacts in the air switch have opened due to the fan not turning, or the air switch may need adjustment.
-The lowest fan is number one, and the top fan would be number six on a six fan dryer.

-FAN 1, 2, 3, 4, 5 OR 6 CANNOT START CHECK AIR SWITCH
+FAN CANNOT START CHECK AIR SWITCH

 The air switch contacts have closed prior to the fan starting, indicating a freewheeling blade or improper setting of the air switch.
-The lowest fan is number one, and the top fan would be number six on a six fan dryer.